diarrabell/fashion-recs/README.md

 - product_catalog.csv - Catalog of 249 women's fashion products on Forever21.com as of 4/24/2023

 ### scripts
-- classifier.py - contains ClassifyData class that takes in test data and generates predictions on trained model
+- classifier.py - contains class that takes in test data and generates predictions on trained model
 - dataloader.py - contains classes to create dataloaders for training, validation and test sets
 - model.py - initializes and trains ResNet 50 model
 - recommender.py - contains class for content filtering recommendation system

+### notebooks
+Our project also includes exploratory notebooks that are not used in the streamlit app, but were essential to building the final project structure.
+ - recommender.ipynb - tests recommendation system on premade Forever21 DataFrame
+ - train_model.ipynb - trains ResNet 50 model on training and validation sets using GPU
+ - web_crawler.ipynb - contains a web scraper for Forever21, collects and organizes images for product catalog

 ## Link to App Demo
 ```
 https://diarrabell-fashion-recs-main-dzbzir.streamlit.app/
 ```
-## Instructions to run Streamlit app.
+## Instructions to run Streamlit app from Github repo:
-### Upload images to Streamlit to generate recommendations to Forever21 products
 1. Install the requirements needed to use Streamlit
 ```
 pip install -r requirements.txt